Last updated on December 11th, 2025

 The meaning of Thit Nuong is baked or barbecued meat while Thit Xien Nuong means grilled meat on skewers.
 Pork is normally used as the meat for the skewers and served together with a basket of spices, sauces, and raw vegetables.

 The grilled pork on a hot charcoal stove is wrapped in a layer of wet cake, herbs, and raw vegetables.
 The dipping sauce is the soul of the dish.
-Dipped the skewers into the specially prepared sauces when enjoying it.
+Dip the roll into the specially prepared sauces when enjoying it.
 The sweetness of the sauce, together with the deliciousness of the meat and fresh raw vegetables, perfect match!

 You would find the pork skewers sold at street stands almost everywhere in Vietnam.
-It is also very common and easily finds it in the central region, especially in the Hoi An Ancient Town.
+It is also very common and easily found in the central region, especially in the Hoi An Ancient Town.
 You’ll find it’s just impossible to resist this seductive smell when you’ve ever walked by.

 Price from: 5,000 VND/skewers.